Publications by Year: 2013

 2013

 Joyce, Bischoff, and Mulliken John.
 2013.
-“Pathogenesis of infantile hemangioma”.
+“Pathogenesis of Infantile Hemangioma”.
 In Mulliken and Young’s Vascular Anomalies: Hemangiomas and Malformations.
 Oxford University Press.

 Infantile hemangioma’s curious biological behavior of rapid growth and slow regression entices researchers and clinicians alike.
 Basic investigative techniques have progressed well beyond traditional light microscopy and hematoxylin/eosin staining.
 The three phases of hemangioma’s life cycle (proliferation, involution, and involuted) have been examined using immunohistochemistry to portray protein expression and PCR-based differential display, in situ hybridization and microarray to quantitate mRNA expression.
 The major cellular phenotypes on stage of the hemangiomatous drama have been indentified by flow cytometry and further studied in tissue culture.
 A murine model has exposed a subpopulation of hemangioma stem cells and has been used to determine the mechanism of drug treatments.
 Molecular genetic studies given strong evidence that hemangioma begins as a somatic mutation in a primitive cell type.

 Boscolo, Elisa, John Mulliken, and Joyce Bischoff.
 (2013) 2013.
-“Pericytes from infantile hemangioma display proangiogenic properties and dysregulated angiopoietin-1”.
+“Pericytes from Infantile Hemangioma Display Proangiogenic Properties and Dysregulated Angiopoietin-1”.
 Arterioscler Thromb Vasc Biol 33 (3): 501-9. https://doi.org/10.1161/ATVBAHA.112.300929.

 OBJECTIVE: Infantile hemangioma (IH) is a rapidly growing vascular tumor affecting newborns.
 It is composed of immature endothelial cells and pericytes that proliferate into a disorganized mass of blood vessels.
 We isolated pericytes from IH (Hem-pericytes) to test our hypothesis that Hem-pericytes are unable to stabilize blood vessels.
 METHODS AND RESULTS: We injected pericytes in vivo, in combination with endothelial cells, and found that Hem-pericytes formed more microvessels compared with control retinal pericytes.
 We, thereby, analyzed proangiogenic properties of the Hem-pericytes.
 They grew fast in vitro, and were unable to stabilize endothelial cell growth and migration, and expressed high levels of vascular endothelial growth factor-A compared with retinal pericytes.
 Hem-pericytes from proliferating phase IH showed lower contractility in vitro, compared with Hem-pericytes from the involuting phase and retinal pericytes.
 Consistent with a diminished ability to stabilize endothelium, angiopoietin 1 was reduced in Hem-pericytes compared with retinal pericytes.
 Normal retinal pericytes in which angiopoietin 1 was silenced produced conditioned medium that stimulated endothelial cell proliferation and migration.
 CONCLUSIONS: We report the first successful isolation of patient-derived pericytes from IH tissue.
 Hem-pericytes exhibited proangiogenic properties and low levels of angiopoietin 1, consistent with a diminished ability to stabilize blood vessels in IH.

-Kolpa, Heather, David Peal, Stacey Lynch, Andrea Giokas, Shibnath Ghatak, Suniti Misra, Russell Norris, et al. (2013) 2013. “miR-21 represses Pdcd4 during cardiac valvulogenesis”.
+Kolpa, Heather, David Peal, Stacey Lynch, Andrea Giokas, Shibnath Ghatak, Suniti Misra, Russell Norris, et al. (2013) 2013.
+“MiR-21 Represses Pdcd4 During Cardiac Valvulogenesis”.
 Development 140 (10): 2172-80. https://doi.org/10.1242/dev.084475.

 The discovery of small non-coding microRNAs has revealed novel mechanisms of post-translational regulation of gene expression, the implications of which are still incompletely understood.
 We focused on microRNA 21 (miR-21), which is expressed in cardiac valve endothelium during development, in order to better understand its mechanistic role in cardiac valve development.
 Using a combination of in vivo gene knockdown in zebrafish and in vitro assays in human cells, we show that miR-21 is necessary for proper development of the atrioventricular valve (AV).
 We identify pdcd4b as a relevant in vivo target of miR-21 and show that protection of pdcd4b from miR-21 binding results in failure of AV development.
 In vitro experiments using human pulmonic valve endothelial cells demonstrate that miR-21 overexpression augments endothelial cell migration.
 PDCD4 knockdown alone was sufficient to enhance endothelial cell migration.
 These results demonstrate that miR-21 plays a necessary role in cardiac valvulogenesis, in large part due to an obligatory downregulation of PDCD4.

 Camci-Unal, Gulden, Jason William Nichol, Hojae Bae, Halil Tekin, Joyce Bischoff, and Ali Khademhosseini.
 (2013) 2013.
-“Hydrogel surfaces to promote attachment and spreading of endothelial progenitor cells”.
+“Hydrogel Surfaces to Promote Attachment and Spreading of Endothelial Progenitor Cells”.
 J Tissue Eng Regen Med 7 (5): 337-47. https://doi.org/10.1002/term.517.

 Endothelialization of artificial vascular grafts is a challenging process in cardiovascular tissue engineering.
 Functionalized biomaterials could be promising candidates to promote endothelialization in repair of cardiovascular injuries.
 The purpose of this study was to synthesize hyaluronic acid (HA) and heparin-based hydrogels that could promote adhesion and spreading of endothelial progenitor cells (EPCs).
 We report that the addition of heparin into HA-based hydrogels provides an attractive surface for EPCs promoting spreading and the formation of an endothelial monolayer on the hydrogel surface.
 To increase EPC adhesion and spreading, we covalently immobilized CD34 antibody (Ab) on HA-heparin hydrogels, using standard EDC/NHS amine-coupling strategies.
 We found that EPC adhesion and spreading on CD34 Ab-immobilized HA-heparin hydrogels was significantly higher than their non-modified analogues.
 Once adhered, EPCs spread and formed an endothelial layer on both non-modified and CD34 Ab-modified HA-heparin hydrogels after 3 days of culture.
 We did not observe significant adhesion and spreading when heparin was not included in the control hydrogels.
 In addition to EPCs, we also used human umbilical cord vein endothelial cells (HUVECs), which adhered and spread on HA-heparin hydrogels.
 Macrophages exhibited significantly less adhesion compared to EPCs on the same hydrogels.
 This composite material could possibly be used to develop surface coatings for artificial cardiovascular implants, due to its specificity for EPC and endothelial cells on an otherwise non-thrombogenic surface.

 Greenberger, and Bischoff.
 (2013) 2013.
-“Pathogenesis of infantile haemangioma”.
+“Pathogenesis of Infantile Haemangioma”.
 Br J Dermatol 169 (1): 12-9. https://doi.org/10.1111/bjd.12435.

 Haemangioma is a vascular tumour of infancy that is well known for its rapid growth during the first weeks to months of a child's life, followed by a spontaneous but slow involution.
 During the proliferative phase, the vessels are disorganized and composed of immature endothelial cells.
 When the tumour involutes, the vessels mature and enlarge but are reduced in number.
 Fat, fibroblasts and connective tissue replace the vascular tissue, with few, large, feeding and draining vessels evident.
 Both angiogenesis and vasculogenesis have been proposed as mechanisms contributing to the neovascularization in haemangioma tumours.
 In recent years, several of the 'building blocks', the cells comprising the haemangioma, have been isolated.
 Among them are haemangioma progenitor/stem cells, endothelial cells and pericytes.
 This review focuses on these cell types, and the molecular pathways within these cells that have been implicated in driving the pathogenesis of infantile haemangioma.

 Kang, Kyu-Tae, Matthew Coggins, Chunyang Xiao, Anthony Rosenzweig, and Joyce Bischoff.
 (2013) 2013.
-“Human vasculogenic cells form functional blood vessels and mitigate adverse remodeling after ischemia reperfusion injury in rats”.
+“Human Vasculogenic Cells Form Functional Blood Vessels and Mitigate Adverse Remodeling After Ischemia Reperfusion Injury in Rats”.
 Angiogenesis 16 (4): 773-84. https://doi.org/10.1007/s10456-013-9354-9.

 Cell-based therapies to restore heart function after infarction have been tested in pre-clinical models and clinical trials with mixed results, and will likely require both contractile cells and a vascular network to support them.
 We and others have shown that human endothelial colony forming cells (ECFC) combined with mesenchymal progenitor cells (MPC) can be used to "bio-engineer" functional human blood vessels.
 Here we investigated whether ECFC + MPC form functional vessels in ischemic myocardium and whether this affects cardiac function or remodeling.
 Myocardial ischemia/reperfusion injury (IRI) was induced in 12-week-old immunodeficient rats by ligation of the left anterior descending coronary artery.
 After 40 min, myocardium was reperfused and ECFC + MPC (2 × 10(6) cells, 2:3 ratio) or PBS was injected.
 Luciferase assays after injection of luciferase-labeled ECFC + MPC showed that 1,500 ECFC were present at day 14.
 Human ECFC-lined perfused vessels were directly visualized by femoral vein injection of a fluorescently-tagged human-specific lectin in hearts injected with ECFC + MPC but not PBS alone.
 While infarct size at day 1 was no different, LV dimensions and heart weight to tibia length ratios were lower in cell-treated hearts compared with PBS at 4 months, suggesting post-infarction remodeling was ameliorated by local cell injection.
 Fractional shortening, LV wall motion score, and fibrotic area were not different between groups at 4 months.
 However, pressure-volume loops demonstrated improved cardiac function and reduced volumes in cell-treated animals.
 These data suggest that myocardial delivery of ECFC + MPC at reperfusion may provide a therapeutic strategy to mitigate LV remodeling and cardiac dysfunction after IRI.